Kazan Ansat: Procurement

 The Russian Defence Ministry placed an order for eight Ansat-U military helicopters in 2009–2010, becoming the initial launch customer of the variant.
 On 1 March 2011, it ordered another 32 Ansat-U helicopters.
 Under a third contract signed on 5 June 2017, ten more Ansat-U helicopters were ordered.
 The Russian Aerospace Forces received the last batch of Ansat-U helicopters on 20 December 2017.
 All Ansat helicopters of the Russian Aerospace Forces are operated by the Syzran Higher Military Aviation School, a branch of the Zhukovsky – Gagarin Air Force Academy.

 On 22 May 2015, during the VIII International Helicopter Industry Exhibition HeliRussia 2015, Russian Helicopters concluded two contracts for supply of five modernized light passenger Ansat helicopters.
 Three of these helicopters will be delivered to the Tatarstan airline Tulpar Helicopters and two to the Vector Aviation company.

 On 27 December 2016, Russian Helicopters and State Transport Leasing Company (GTLK) agreed on supply of six Ansat helicopters equipped with medical modules.
 GTLK has ordered additional 31 medical helicopters, including 12 Ansat on 6 December 2017.
 The deliveries of the later were completed in 2018.
 These helicopters are operated by the Russian Helicopter Systems company as emergency medical service transports.

 During the 2018 Hydroaviasalon exhibition, subsidiaries of Rostec State Corporation — Russian Helicopters, National Service of Medical Aviation and Avia Capital Services LLC — signed a contract to supply 104 Ansat and 46 Mi-8AMT medically equipped helicopters.

 Russian Helicopters and Chinese Association for Disaster & Emergency Rescue Medicine (CADERM) inked a contract for supply of 20 Ansat helicopters at the Airshow China 2018 exhibition.
 The helicopter was certified in China in early 2020.

 On 16 May 2019, within the XII International Helicopter Industry Exhibition HeliRussia 2019, Russian Helicopters and Polar Airlines signed a contract for supply of seven Ansat helicopters.

 On 20 January 2020, Eritrea ordered two Ansat-U military helicopters with deliveries scheduled for 2020.

-The Interior Ministry of the Serbian Republic in Bosnia and Herzegovina ordered 3 Ansat helicopters for its Police force in early 2020 with deliveries planned for 2020-22.
+In early 2020, the Republika Srpska Ministry of Interior in Bosnia and Herzegovina ordered three Ansat helicopters for its police force, with deliveries planned for 2020–2022.